I recently became interested in vegetarianism. I love writing about all of the delicious recipes I have been eating!

 - It contains a small amount of essential minerals such as iron, magnesium, and zinc.

-- 1 tube Italian herb polenta, cut tube in half and squeeze gently to remove Polenta.
-Cut into bite sized pieces
+- 1 tube Italian herb polenta, cut into bite-sized pieces

 - 1 medium onion, diced

 - 2 small zucchini, quartered lengthwise and cut into bite-sized pieces